advance100/doc_webpack/webpack-options.md

 ### `optimize.minimize`

 Mimimize all javascript output of chunks.
 Loaders are switched into minimizing mode.
+You can pass `false`, `true` or an object containing UglifyJs options.

 ### `optimize.occurenceOrder`